Korakos/RegPepNext/README.md

-# React + Material-UI + Next.js website for RegPep2020
+# React + Material-UI + Next.js website for 23rd RegPep

 ## How to use